-Global economic growth in 2020 is expected to be negative.
-Major countries such as EU countries and the United States have suffered a large economic downturn due to the COVID-19 pandemic, while on the other hand the Chinese economy is beginning to recover relatively quickly.
-It is still unclear when the economies of each country will recover back to pre-corona levels; in addition, differences in speed of recovery are becoming apparent in the individual countries.
+In the 2020 calendar year, global growth was negative overall.
+Major countries such as EU countries and the United States suffered a large economic downturn due to the COVID-19 pandemic, while on the other hand the Chinese economy is beginning to recover relatively quickly.
+It is still unclear when the economies of each country will recover back to pre-COVID levels; in addition, differences in speed of recovery are becoming apparent in the individual countries.
+In principle, a further recovery of the global economy is expected in the last two quarters of 2021 and beyond.